The mistake is not investing at a young age.

 Rules for Roth IRAs for Minors

 The rules and requirements for an IRA for a child are no different than for adults.
-The contribution limits are the same, currently $5,500 for both 2017, or the amount of your child’s earned income, whichever is less.
+The contribution limits are the same, currently $5,500 for both in 2017, or the amount of your child’s earned income, whichever is less.
 And that’s the key.
 Your child has to have earned income to open or contribute to an IRA.

 If a minor does have earned income, then they can open an IRA.
 However, a guardian will need to actually open the account.
 In the industry, they call these types of accounts “custodial” accounts for minors.
 As an example, Vanguard describes this type of an account as follows: “Establish an account in a minor’s name, administered by an adult custodian, where the investment amount is provided by the minor.”